It Feels Like Relief, But It’s Not

 You’re not imagining it.

-You’re experiencing a chemical trap: the nervous system caught between sedation and stimulation, forced to self-correct with stress responses that leave you feeling worse.
+You’re experiencing a chemical trap.
+Your nervous system is stuck between sedation and stimulation, trying to self-correct with stress responses that end up leaving you feeling worse.

 Once alcohol is out of the picture: